Spark-Vteam/Spark-webclient-customer/README.md

 # Spark webclient

 Welcome to the Spark webclient!
-This is a frontend React app that is served at port 3000.
+This is a sub module of the Spark project.
+It contains code for the customer web client.
+Follow instructions below to start up the client only.
 To start up all backend and frontend applications for Spark, follow the the README instructions in [the main Spark repo](https://github.com/Spark-Vteam/Spark-Project) instead.

 ## Getting Started